I had a P.E teacher in high school who was a real hard-ass.

 I was a quiet kid or as one teacher put it, "virtually unknown to the administration".
 Writing was the only thing I was frequently recognized for.

 But there was a line I wouldn't cross—on the other side of it was taking writing seriously.
-It's only now that I realize I was actually...
+Looking back, I realize I was actually...

 A chronic underachiever.